Bhavya2004/Vitalcare_HMS/README.md

 # Healthcare Management System - Backend

 A robust and secure backend system for managing healthcare operations, built with Node.js, Express, TypeScript, and Prisma.
+The Healthcare Management System is an integrated platform designed to streamline the process of managing medical appointments, patient records, billing, staff management, and doctor-patient interactions.This system supports three types of users: Admin, Doctor, and Patient, each with its own set of features.
+The flow of the project is organized by the roles, detailing their respective functionalities.

 ## 🚀 Features